vmware-tanzu/pinniped/doc/scope.md

   clusters at one time.
 * Pinniped provides enterprise-grade security posture via secure defaults and revocable or very short-lived credentials.
-* Where possible, Pinniped will contribute ideas and code to external Kubernetes.
+* Where possible, Pinniped will contribute ideas and code to upstream Kubernetes.

 When contributing to Pinniped, please consider whether your contribution follows